aneuraz/DWHtools2/Readme.md

 This package helps to perform SQL queries in 2 different clinical datawarehouses: i2b2 and Dr.Warehouse.
 It contains 2 generic functions that allow to perform any SQL query as well as more specific queries allowing to query specific information.
 For example, the function `get_patients` will return demographic information from a patient cohort.

+It as been tested only on MacOSX and Linux systems.
+As it uses the library `parallel` for parallel processing, it should not work on Windows.

 ## Setup

 We will assume here that you have already configured the tools needed for the connection to the database.
 The package can handle Oracle and Postgres back-ends.